Forethought-Technologies/AutoChain/docs/memory.md

 In the case there are a lot of information need to be stored and only a small part of it is needed during the planning step, `LongTermMemory` enables agents to retrieve partial memory with internal search tool, such as `ChromaDBSearch`.
 Search query is the key of the store, and it still follow the same interface as other memory implementations.

+### RedisMemory

+Redis is also supported to save information.
+This is useful when hosting AutoChain as a backend service on more than one server instance, in which case it's not possible to use RAM as memory.